-The rural municipality of Hamiota, Manitoba is full of creative thinkers not afraid to try something new.
+The rural municipality of Hamiota, Manitoba is full of creative thinkers who aren’t afraid to try something new.

 So, when residents decided they wanted top-notch internet, these entrepreneurs thought “let’s start a co-op”.

 Behind every co-operative are doers and innovative thinkers — people not content to wait around and instead do things themselves.
 Armed with a desire for a service and some knowledge of how co-ops worked, the innovative people of Hamiota, the Park West School Division, and two adjoining municipalities created the Park West Fibre Optic Co-op.